appventure-nush/TrackerV2/README.md

 ### Using the Video Player

 It's a normal video player.
 Use it as you would a normal video player.
-The seeking is not very smooth though and for now it is possible to crash the application if you seek too far back in the video.
-Hopefully, this will be fixed in the near future.

 ### Using the Node Editor